C4813/EVE-Agent-Finder/README.md

 - **Per-table drop buttons** — clear and re-import any individual table independently
 - **BFS engine** — multi-source breadth-first search calculates Lowsec distance, nearest storyline agent system, and on-demand single-source BFS for the Nearest to… sort feature, for every system in New Eden (~8,500 systems)
 - Import status cards show row counts and timestamps for each data table
+- **Data freshness warning** — a notice is shown on the frontend when SDE data is more than 90 days old, with a direct link to the admin import panel
 - Unnamed agents notice if any agents lack names after import
 - **EVE SSO Settings** — configure a developer application Client ID and Secret Key to enable front-end character authentication (see [EVE SSO](#eve-sso) below)